Beautiful Gardens of Provence: Visitor Guide

 Closed on Tuesdays.

-The two structures are connected via a massive steel girder; you do not need an entry ticket to walk through or enjoy the views.
+The two structures are connected via a massive steel girder; no entry ticket is required to walk through or enjoy the views.
 However, you do need a ticket to see the exhibits.

 Haute-Alpes Gardens